kuan2jiu99/Biomedical-Engineering-Lab/README.md

 # Biomedical-Engineering-Lab
-* Biomedical Engineering Lab 2022 Fall
+* Biomedical Engineering Lab, 2022 Fall, NTUEE
 * Group5 Final Project
+* Topic: Using CV and EMG-related information to detect the correctness of action of squat and deadlift

 ## Evalutaion Actions
 * 深蹲正面